 The recovery period of a few weeks before resuming normal activities is comparable for both procedures, and we would encourage you to make your decision based on the ultimate results, rather than how long it may take to heal.
 Months or years from now, you won’t be thinking about exactly how many days it took to recover from your procedure, but you will be living with the aesthetic results of it.

-As an internationally recognized plastic surgeon on the cutting edge of cosmetic innovation, and a top Beverly Hills facelift surgeon, Dr. Paul Nassif is uniquely qualified to perform a deep plan facelift that will produce superior, longer lasting, more natural looking results -- while many surgeons don’t offer this option simply because the technique can be more difficult to master.
+As an internationally recognized plastic surgeon on the cutting edge of cosmetic innovation, and a top Beverly Hills facelift surgeon, Dr. Paul Nassif is uniquely qualified to perform a deep plane facelift that will produce superior, longer lasting, more natural looking results -- while many surgeons don’t offer this option simply because the technique can be more difficult to master.
 To schedule your initial consultation with Nassif MD Plastic Surgery, contact us today.